 What Is Investor Home Bias?

 Investors may justify their large domestic weighting in their portfolio.
 But how reasonable are these justifications and what are the potential ramifications?
 In this article I discuss the role of home bias, the risks, the international trends and some options if you’re looking to mitigate it.

-Home Bias in 4 Developed Economies
+Home Bias In 4 Developed Countries

 The USA, UK, Canada and Australia